 Along with incredible country songs, the name Willie Nelson has long been synonymous with weed.
 But while the country legend shows no signs of retiring from the road, he says he's parted ways with pot -- at least smoking it.
-The 86-year-old told San Antonio station KSAT that, due to breathing issues, he's stopped smoking weed.
+Last year, the 87-year-old told San Antonio station KSAT that, due to breathing issues, he's stopped smoking weed.

 "I have abused my lungs quite a bit in the past, so breathing is a little more difficult these days and I have to be careful," Nelson said.
 "I don't smoke anymore.
 I take better care of myself today."

-In August, Nelson canceled a string of shows due to a breathing problem.
+In August of 2019, Nelson canceled a string of shows due to a breathing problem.

 "Singing out there for an hour is a good workout," Nelson told KSAT.
 "Your lungs are the biggest muscle you've got.
 So when you're out there working, you are working out."